Back

 You might also be interested in

-• Only around half of German companies are aware of their waste heat potential - this is what dena writes in its publication on waste heat utilization as part of the Energy Efficiency Initiative.
+• Only around half of German companies are aware of their waste heat potential - as dena writes in its publication on waste heat utilization as part of the Energy Efficiency Initiative.
 This means that an estimated 226 TWh of usable heat goes unused every year.
 That is 36 % of the energy used by the entire manufacturing industry.
-Clearly, this costs companies an enormous amount of money, but at the same time the unused waste heat has a negative impact on the environment.
-Around 60 million tons of the greenhouse gas CO2 are unnecessarily evaporated into the atmosphere every year.
+This clearly costs companies an enormous amount of money, but at the same time the unused waste heat has a negative impact on the environment.
+Around 60 million tons of the greenhouse gas CO₂ evaporate unnecessarily into the atmosphere every year.
 In view of rising energy costs and climate protection targets, companies simply can no longer afford to do this.

 KÜBLER hall heating systems